mikko-ahonen/mikko-ahonen.github.io/_posts/2024-08-25-django-unique-constraint.md

 Edit the migration to use the existing constraint.

-Start off by the SQL commands for the migration and reverse migration:
+Start off by printing the SQL commands for the migration and reverse migration:

 ```bash
 % python manage.py sqlmigrate ads 0014